fchughes/scope/README.md

 This library favors usability over rigor and makes some decisions which increase utility at the expense of overloading and extending established terminology.
 For example, _traversals_ in the standard usage, provide a means of focusing on multiple parts of a datastructure but do not provide similar setting behavior, whereas instances of the `scope.Traversal` class do provide a way to set multiple parts of a larger datastructure.

+## Install

+Install by running `pip install scope-py` or by cloning this repo and running `pip install .` in the project root directory.

 ## Introduction

 The Scope library targets manipulation of JSON-like nested structures, which in Python are built from dictionaries, and lists, but custom _optics_ are definable.
 Scope has a few classes you should be aware of;